Techatrix/PAccem/documentation/documentation_eng.md

 PGraphics pg: used for 3D-graphics

-PShader blurshader: blur shader
+PGraphics shadowMap: shadow map framebuffer

+PShader defaultShader: default shader which draws the 3D View  with shadow mapping (see: data/assets/shader/)

 PFont font: the current font

-boolean usegl: opengl setting when the application has started

-boolean allowcgol: ?

-ArrayList toovmessages: messages which are send to the overlay
+ArrayList<String> toovmessages: messages which are send to the overlay

+PVector lightdir: direction of the light in the 3D shadow mapped view

 int[] c: easily accessible color values (0-8 => 0 - 255 or 255 - 0)

 boolean isKeyUp, isKeyRight, isKeyLeft, isKeyDown, isKeyT: state of these keys

+boolean allowcgol: ?

+boolean usegl: opengl setting when the application has started

+boolean usefilters: whether or not filters are disabled

+boolean useshadowmap: whether or not shadow mapping should be used

 boolean deb: debug mode

-boolean disableblur: whether or not blur is disabled

 #### Functions